 Control Compliance Suite (CCS)

-How is the CCS data is protected and encrypted in the core infrastructure including data transmissions for collecting and evaluating data?
+You would like to know how the CCS data is protected and encrypted in the core infrastructure, including data transmissions for collecting and evaluating data and how passwords and other sensitive data are encrypted.

 CCS uses Microsoft Windows communication foundation (WCF) to ensure a secured communication between CCS components like console, Application server and Data processing service.
 CCS also uses OpenSSL 1.1.1n for Secure Communication.